DutchGH/robCluedo/coursework/README.md

 Robotic Cluedo
 ================
+Robot enters a simulated environment and searches for, and identifies, a character and a weapon in the room.

 Team Members:
-1. Aimilia Ntokou
+* Aimilia Ntokou
-2. Jacob Bickerstaff
+* Jacob Bickerstaff
-3. Jacob Holland
+* Jacob Holland
-4. Mantas Kliopkinas
+* Mantas Kliopkinas

 How To Run:
 ----------
+Instructions